Trim Paint Calculator

 Why semi-gloss for trim

 Every component here gets touched, bumped, cleaned, or scuffed more than walls.
-Semi-gloss paint is denser than flat/eggshell paint, which means it resists scuff marks, wipes clean without the paint "flashing" (showing a wet spot), and gives crisper lines at the inside corners where trim meets wall.
-Gloss is even more durable but shows every imperfection and brush stroke — most pros pick semi-gloss.
+Semi-gloss paint is denser than flat/eggshell paint, which means it resists scuff marks, wipes clean without "flashing", and gives crisper lines at the inside corners.

 For the walls, ceiling, and overall room paint estimate, head to the paint calculator.